 Audi RS 3 Sedan 2020

-This Audi packs 400bhp with a turbocharged 2.5-liter five-cylinder power unit under the hood, despite its diminutive saloon body style.
+This Audi packs 400bhp with a turbocharged 2.5-litre five-cylinder power unit under the hood, despite its diminutive saloon body style.

 Release date: 2nd June 2022